Updated: Jan 23

 Start small, make the goals you set achievable/timely/measurable and build up from there (the small wins will encourage you to do more).

-1 - Talk it Out and Drop the Stiff Upper Lip
+1 - Talk it out

 We know this is a tricky one and some people feel more comfortable than others talking about their feelings but evidence overwhelmingly suggests that talking about difficult emotions can be useful.
 It can help us to feel less alone and better able to cope.
 Quite often even just saying our thoughts out-loud can help us to process them, and we can get different perspectives from other people who might be able to gently challenge or validate our thinking (Great article here explaining this to kids - works just as much for adults!).